mate-academy/js_advanced_calculator/checklist.md

-1. [NAMING]: Use proper names for varaibles.
+1. [NAMING] - Use proper names for variables.
 If function was called `makeFruit`, it should return `fruit`
 2. [NAMING] - use proper names for variables - if you want to name variable result, pick a better one :)
 3. [CODE STYLE] - use arithmetic operators with assignment operator `=` if you want to add something to existing value